In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 We'll look at the skills you should be learning, the courses you can take, how to get connected to the community, common mistakes people make, and more.

-Best of all, everything I'll discuss will be completely free, so you won't have to pay a dime to follow along.
+Best of all, everything we'll discuss will be completely free, so you won't have to pay anything to follow along.

 Seriously, far too many people believe that spending a lot of money will put them on the fast track to their dream job, when the most important factors are determination and willpower.